ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_cil_examples/uz_6ph_cil_example.rst

 Vitis
 =====

-Each IP-core is initialized at in the ``main.c``, as well as a pointer with the respective type.
+Each IP-core is initialized in ``main.c``, as well as a pointer with the respective type.
 The init functions are called during the init process of all IP-cores.

 .. code-block:: c